 “It'll be all over by Friday,” Henderson said.

-The storm pushed into the region Tuesday night with gusting winds and heavy downpours.
+The storm pushed into the region mainly after midnight Tuesday with gusting winds and heavy downpours.

 At the airport 40 mph winds were recorded.

-By dawn the bulk of the storm had moved south, leaving behind cloudy skies and the promise of cool temperatures and showers.
+By 7:30 a.m. the bulk of the storm had moved as far south as Monterey, leaving behind cloudy skies and the promise of cool temperatures and showers.